-I was surprised to learn that my good friend and colleague Jack Burrell had died at 81 years of age.
+Several years ago I was surprised to learn that my good friend and colleague Jack Burrell had died at 81 years of age.
 I had known Jack for almost 40 years and he was a bit like a father to me.
 He was certainly a man I looked up to with immense respect, so I was keen not to miss his funeral.

 I squeezed into the packed church at Brownsville, Dapto and was ushered into the front row as every other seat was taken.
-They say that you can always tell how many friends you have by the size of their funeral.
+They say that you can always tell how many friends you have by the size of your funeral.
 If that is the case, Jack sure had a lot of friends.

 Jack’s son Greg, spoke with dry and eloquent humour that was punctuated by bouts of heartfelt tears.
 It is amazing just how much Jack did teach his son, I think even Greg was amazed – such keys as how to ‘use’ things but ‘love’ people.

 You don’t know what you’ve got till it’s gone.
 Most of the saints were never recognized while they were alive.
 It is only in their passing that we realize the treasure has departed.
 The really great people are often the one’s we don’t think of as great while they are alive.

 The Chinese wisely said, ‘A leader is best, when people barely know that he exists’.
 Such is the case with a good father, until he is gone.

 Jack’s daughter, Julie’s speech, was very touching.
 Jack was a wood turner and his woodwork was so special that his children made him a ‘Jack Burrell – Made in Australia’ stamp to put on his creations.
 Julie poignantly suggested that Jack was a living stamp on each of his children, grandchildren and great grandchildren that would last long after his wooden bowls were discarded.

 Here are some of the things Julie thought her dad passed on: